 There are ensemble stories that do not particularly highlight either one of the characters more than the rest.
 For instance, Addie Bundren’s demise in the novel As I Lay Dying by William Faulkner, results in her family traveling a long way to bury her, and they all tell the story from their own perspectives, which makes them all equally important to the story.
 Thus, it leaves us with more than one protagonist in the same story.

 George Lucas develops the character of Luke Skywalker in the movie Star Wars.
 He plays an outwardly naïve farm boy.
 Luke desperately wants a life different from his monotonous existence.
 After his uncle’s and aunt’s demise, he has no other choice but to join forces with Obi-wan Kenobe.
 Luke later matures to understand the customs of The Force.
 His antagonist in the movie is Darth Vader, who turns out to be Luke’s father.
 They both get into a major conflict but eventually Luke succeeds.

 Function of Protagonist

-The events occurring in a story is always viewed from the perspective of the protagonist.
+The events occurring in a story are always viewed from the perspective of the protagonist.
 The audience decides whether or not a particular event is favorable in a story.
-A wedding is an important and positive event in “The Sound of Music” because it is a positive event for the protagonist, Maria.
-However, the same kind of event in the movie “While You Were Sleeping” would be unfortunate because in that case the protagonist Lucy was marrying the wrong person.
+A wedding is an important and positive event in The Sound of Music because it is a positive event for the protagonist, Maria.
+However, the same kind of event in the movie While You Were Sleeping would be unfortunate because in that case the protagonist Lucy was marrying the wrong person.